porwalu/coding-challenge/README.md

 **Usage**

-How to run the application:
+**How to run the application:**

+I have provided multiple provisions of running the application.
+Please follow the below steps.

 Clone the repository using below command